 This course develops intermediate skills in reading, writing, listening, speaking, and grammar.
 It continues to allow students to practice the writing processes of the five-paragraph literary/ expository essay introduced in English 2, but it moves into methods for writing argumentative paragraphs and essays on culturally relevant topics for both in-class and out-of-class compositions.
 Class instruction emphasizes intermediate reading comprehension and analysis of level-appropriate texts and a continued command of Standard American English.
 Students also learn advanced MLA formatting for in-text citations and display oral communication competency through an oral presentation and visual/multimedia aide.
-This course enables students to establish competency in 2 of the 12 English Competencies required by the Adult High School Diploma.
-English 3 is aligned with the California English Language Arts Content Standards for Grade 11, and the CB21 Rubric for ABE/ ASE English courses two levels prior to transfer.
 (This course may be repeated once.)